alan-turing-institute/hub23-deploy/CONTRIBUTING.md

 ### :recycle: Continuous Deployment

 This repository uses an [Azure Pipeline](https://docs.microsoft.com/en-gb/azure/devops/pipelines/?view=azure-devops) to keep the Hub23 deployment up-to-date with the main branch of this repository.
-Any push to the master branch (such as merging a Pull Request) will [trigger the pipeline and upgrade the deployment](.az-pipelines/cd-pipeline.yml) with any changes implemented in the Helm chart.
+Any push to the main branch (such as merging a Pull Request) will [trigger the pipeline and upgrade the deployment](.az-pipelines/cd-pipeline.yml) with any changes implemented in the Helm chart.

 :rotating_light: It is therefore strongly recommended that developers avoid manually upgrading the deployment.
 Instead, please use a Pull Request that can be reverted if needed.